Generators

 Building generators from string identifiers is optional, but a convenient way to represent complex LLM configurations.

-Any generator can be converted back into an identifier using either [to_identifier
+Any generator can be converted back into an identifier using either to_identifier

-or [get_identifier
+or get_identifier

 API Keys

-All generators carry a [.api_key
+All generators carry a .api_key

 as part of an identifier string.
-Not all generators will require one, but they are common enough
+Not all generators will require one, but they are common enough that we include the attribute as part of the base class.

 Typically you will be using a library like LiteLLM underneath, and can simply use environment variables: